Motokaptia/ember-cli-prerender/README.md

 ### Upcoming features

-- [ ] Easy installation.
-A blueprint to make the installation easier.
 - [ ] Compatible with pods.
 - [ ] Ability to generate a 404 error page.
 - [ ] Implement [FastBoot Shoebox](https://ember-fastboot.com/docs/user-guide#the-shoebox) in the example.